Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Background

 An efficient strategy is to approximate the intractable likelihood $p(\boldsymbol{y}|\boldsymbol{x}_t)$ with a surrogate $p(\boldsymbol{y}|\boldsymbol{x}_t)\approx \tilde{p}(\boldsymbol{y}|\hat{\boldsymbol{x}}_0(\boldsymbol{x}_t))$, which is the likelihood evaluated at \(\hat{\boldsymbol{x}}_0(\boldsymbol{x}_t)\), the estimate of \(\boldsymbol{x}_0\) at step $t$ from the diffusion model \citep{stein1981estimation, efron2011tweedie,graikos2022diffusion, chung2023diffusion}.
 We refer to this surrogate likelihood as \textit{DPS} likelihood.
 While the DPS approximation has proven effective for well-specified likelihood models \citep{song2021denoising,ho2022video, wu2023practical,song2023loss}, its robustness to likelihood misspecifications remains a concern.
-Likelihood misspecifications can arise from the misspecification of the noise distribution or from the presence of a contaminated subset of observations generated under a different data-generating mechanism.
-In this work, we investigate the impact of such misspecifications and aim to answer the following questions:
+Likelihood misspecifications can arise from the misspecified noise distribution or from the presence of a contaminated subset of observations generated under a different data-generating mechanism.
+In this work, we investigate the impact of such misspecifications and focus on the following questions: